RobinNiemann/peertube-plugin-user-group-privacy-layer/README.md

-# PeerTube plugin: User Group Sharing
+# PeerTube plugin: User Group Privacy Layer

 ## About
 This plugin will add a privacy layer that allows very fine-grained privacy settings for every video.